ssbio: A Framework for Structural Systems Biology¶

 This Python package provides a collection of tools for people with questions in the realm of structural systems biology.
 The main goals of this package are to:

-- Provide an easy way to map genes to their encoded proteins sequences and structures
+- Provide an easy way to map hundreds or thousands of genes to their encoded protein sequences and structures

-- Directly link structures to genome-scale SBML models
+- Directly link protein structures to genome-scale metabolic models

 - Demonstrate fully-featured Python scientific analysis environments in Jupyter notebooks